 Pronounciation: SIN-na ar-te-mi-see-OYE-deez STUR-tee-eye

 Landscape Use: Winter accent, informal hedge, background or screen planting, avoid use as formal hedge.
+Good for wayside plantings.

 Form & Character: Open and rounded to globose, Australian effect.